Top Ethical Fashion Certifications: A Guide to Recognizing Truly Sustainable Brands

 Eco-Stylist Certified

 Eco-Stylist believes that for sustainable fashion to become the norm the products must meet and exceed the quality and aesthetic of conventional fashion.
-For that reason, any Eco-Stylist approved brand is first evaluated to meet that standard.
+For that reason, any Eco-Stylist certified brand is first evaluated to meet that standard.

 Our sustainable brand criteria works on a point system from 0 to 100 points, where brands need 50 or above to pass.
 The criteria has 3 main categories: transparencyfair labor, and sustainably made.